Publish date:

 Access and permissions are critical in Salesforce to ensure users only interact with data and features relevant to their roles.
 Below is an overview of how to effectively manage access and maintain security.

-Access Hierarchy and permission Levels:
+Access Hierarchy and Permission Levels:

 Organization-Wide Defaults: